PILOT CASE

 EV battery production

 The APTIV pilot considers the production of battery trays for EVs, which includes the following steps.
 The welding process that is utilised in the production is a hybrid arc and laser welding process.
 The handling of the components is mainly automated with little intervention from the operators.
-The main objective of APTIV is to minimise the number of defects that are generated during the production of the battery trays and enhance the reconfigurability of the process.

-Pilot description
+Pilot Description

 This pilot will develop vision in VIS and IR range for monitoring the laser welding process.
 In the VIS range, high-speed images of the molten pool can be acquired, and phenomena and geometrical features of the melt pool, keyhole, spatters and plasma plume distribution can be effectively monitored.